 Now that the telenovela is well entrenched in the global market, some Latin American webs and production companies are looking to boost overall sales with other formats.

-Spearheaded by Argentine producers, a growing number of formats have been making inroads into traditional enclaves of the Latino sudsers.
+, a growing number of formats have been making inroads into traditional enclaves of the Latino sudsers.

 Latin American producers have been selling and co-producing formats of their sitcoms, reality shows and miniseries as well as song and dance competitions within and outside of Latin America.
 These adaptations and productions can generate five to 10 times more revenue than programs that are simply dubbed or replayed.